Safe-Driving Technologies Available for Cars That Help Prevent Accidents in 2024

 Over-Reliance On Technology

 Drivers are increasingly expected to use modern in-car technology, which they may not fully understand.
-For example, GPS systems are responsible for over 200,000 crashes in the country annually.
-Some of these accidents happened when drivers looked at maps and navigational instructions.
-Others occurred when drivers blindly followed directions, which led them astray.
+For example, GPS systems can be a source of distraction, and some crashes are attributed to drivers focusing on them instead of the road.
+Others occurred when drivers mindlessly followed directions, which led them astray.

 Furthermore, depending too heavily on ADAS may lead to driver inattention.
 While some ADAS features can enhance focus, over-reliance can be dangerous.
 Drivers may become complacent, trusting technology to handle situations for them without maintaining their vigilance.